3 Location

 Elevation above the nearest down-slope drainage (open/flowing water, swampy ground, or a closed depression) is useful for landscape interpretations.
 The data can also be used to group profile descriptions, for instance when identifying sets of related terraces along river systems.
 The drainage feature to record against must be identified by tracing a path down-slope from the observation point, and may be far from the point of observation.
 As such, it will normally be more efficient to estimate this parameter after fieldwork using elevation and imagery data.

-Record relative elevation in meters, with a precision of no more than 0.01 (1 cm), e.g. 25.5 m.
+Record relative elevation in metres, with a precision of no more than 0.01 (1 cm), e.g. 25.53 m.

 For observation points that will be revisited, record practical information about how to return.
 This may include landholder contact details and records of previous interactions, notes about track conditions, locked gates, and potential hazards like water crossings.
 Spatial data recording the track from the nearest public road to the target location is particularly valuable.

-3.2.4 Administrative location
+3.2.4 Recording administrative location

 Tagging sites with their administrative region(s) can help with discoverability (searching and filtering) in databases, and simplify information security and privacy arrangements.
-This does not need to be done in the field, provided accurate locations are recorded.
+Tagging does not need to be done in the field, provided accurate locations are recorded.

 In New Zealand, relevant boundaries include Regional Council (Stats NZ 2023a) and Territorial Authority (District Council, Stats NZ (2023b)) areas.
 Note that these boundaries are periodically updated so need to be related to date of observation.